On Thursday and Friday, November 28th and 29th, I went to Naba Milano for the “Matter of Identity seminar week”.

 All the exercises were aimed to discover our authenticity and try to understand ourselves better.

-A first exercise involved drawing with the left hand, in order to activate the right brain, the irrational mind, the unconscious sense, creativity, music, drawing and so on.
+A first exercise was about expressing our emotions with the left hand, in order to activate the right side of the brain, the irrational mind, our creativity center.

 It was then asked to the students to choose a companion and exchange the drawing so that the other person could add something to their illustration.